-The Afro-Latin American Research Institute (ALARI) at Harvard University stimulates and sponsors scholarship on the Afro-Latin American experience and provides a forum where scholars, intellectuals, activists and policy makers engage in exchanges and debates.
+The Afro-Latin American Research Institute (ALARI) at Harvard University is building the new field on Afro-Latin American Studies.
+Our mission is to stimulate and sponsor scholarship on the Afro-Latin American experience, and provide a forum where scholars, intellectuals, activists and policy makers engage in knowledge producing exchanges and debates.

 - Expand research and teaching on Afro-Latin American Studies from multidisciplinary perspective reflecting the coming of age of a new, multidisciplinary academic field.

 Strengthen ties between Harvard University and institutions and organizations dedicated to promote knowledge and awareness on histories, cultures, and experiences of people of African descent in Latin America.